u0953009/11/README.md

       - Photos taken from side are the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In case of the extracted images, though the images are taken from various angles, they are not balanced as well.
    - Obtaining more experiment photos and videos, and techniques to balance the data could be tried for a better accuracy.
    - Underfitting and overfittings are observed during training the models.
-They appear in different patters depending on different numbers, or different types, of data.
-Trying to find a more fittable architecture for the dataset would improve.
+They appear in different patterns depending on different numbers, or different types, of data.
+Trying to find a more fittable model architecture for the dataset would improve.

 ## Installation